vxgmichel/gambatte-terminal/README.md

   The terminal has to be able to process about 500KB of requests per seconds for a smooth rendering of "intense" frames.
   Typically, the most intense frames happen during screen transitions of two detailed scenes.

-The table below sums up my findings when I tried a the most common terminal emulators:
+The table below sums up my findings when I tried a the most common terminal emulators.
+Here's about linux:

 | Linux            | Status     | Colors        | Unicode rendering      | Performance | Comments                 |
 |------------------|------------|---------------|------------------------|-------------|--------------------------|